dankahle/comp-dkModal/README.md

 ### access to modal/scope/events
 Both the modal and optionally any of its child scopes are available globally.
 dkModal().show().then(modal) { modal available here for wiring modal.on()/$scope.$on() event handlers }
 The modal instance is available at $rootScope.dkModalInstance for access to hide('ok'/'cancel') from anywhere on page.

 **$regScope**
 A $regScope method with signature: (name, scope) is added to $rootScope.
-Any controller can register its scope via this method, which will then be available globally via $rootScope.#regScopes.name.
-Uses are for setting data in the modal's scope in the show().then() function, and for accessing the modal's scope in the ok/cancel event handlers.
+Any controller can register its scope via this method, which will then be available globally via $rootScope.$regScopes.name.
+Uses are for initializing modal scope data in show().then(), and for accessing the modal's scope in the ok/cancel event handlers.

 [back to top](#dk-modal)